 The school was a founder member of the National SCITT (Initial Teacher Training in Outstanding School) scheme based at Nottingham University.
-We have hosted trainee teachers at Morley for nearly 20 years.
+We have hosted trainee teachers at Morley for over 20 years.

 Trainee teachers now come from our partner Teaching School Alliances under the School Direct scheme.
 We host up to three trainee teachers each year, who are based full time in class.
 This supports their development as outstanding teachers, brings the latest information and pedagogy into the school, and enables the children to work with a wider range of adults.
 We also support a range of other providers in hosting short term placements.

 For further information see our Initial Teacher Training information on the Teaching Schools page of the website.